In Need of a Property Division Lawyer

 At Waple & Houk PLLC, our Charlotte property division lawyer helps our clients understand their personal and legal rights during North Carolina divorce proceedings, so they know what to expect financially once the terms are finalized.

-In North Carolina, Equitable Distribution statutes reflect the idea that marriage is a partnership enterprise to which both spouses make vital contributions to the economic circumstances of a marriage, whether directly by employment or indirectly.
+In North Carolina, equitable distribution statutes reflect the idea that marriage is a partnership enterprise in which both spouses make vital contributions to the economic circumstances of a marriage, whether directly by employment or indirectly.

 This protects both spouses during a divorce.

 Having a knowledgeable Charlotte divorce attorney by your side may change the outcome of your property division case, so it is especially important to work with an experienced family lawyer to ensure your rights are protected from the start.

 Our Mecklenburg County property division attorney will guide you through this complex process, by assisting you in gathering the appropriate financial documents from the other party, negotiating an agreement where possible, or advocating on your behalf through the judicial process.

 What Does Equitable Distribution Mean for Our Property During a North Carolina Divorce?